Why Ask Why

 “Why” is the most powerful question in business.
 It reveals the root causes behind actions, behaviors, and outcomes.
 Whether managing, coaching, selling, or re-engineering, asking why cuts through assumptions and gets to what is actually driving decisions.

 Not everyone welcomes the question.
-In some environments, it’s seen as friction.
-But the best work rarely comes from people who don’t ask questions.
+In some environments, it is seen as friction.
+But the best work rarely comes from people who do not ask questions.
 It comes from those willing to pause and ask, “Why this?
 Why now?
 Why this way?”

 Asking why does not slow things down.
 It keeps teams from charging ahead in the wrong direction.
 It is a guardrail against wasted effort, strategic drift, and the quiet pull of ego, inertia, and assumptions.